naveentrtumkur/naveentumkurrameshbabu.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "BSc in Computer Science" institution = "Siddaganga Institute of Technology" year = 2015
+  course = "BS in Computer Science" institution = "Siddaganga Institute of Technology" year = 2015